 In those years Dutch bands released albums mainly as a compilation of their singles.
 We did it in an other way, we wanted the people to know we could handle all kind of music-styles, not just the Q-sound.

-Do you perhaps know how many pressings were made?
-Share a few words about the cover artwork...
+Do you perhaps know how many copies were pressed?

-Revolution the first Album should have been GOLD, but we were in war with the record company (Philips).
+Revolution was the first album.
+It should have been GOLD, but we were in war with the record company (Philips).

-Traveling was hell, we were involved in two fatal road accidents, sometimes we had to do three gig a day all over Holland, so sometimes stepping in the van we told the manager we would do only two, so he had to cancel one of them that same day, hahahah.
-There was always lots of violence in the public were ever we performed, and it gave us a bad name and less work. nobody had the guts to book us.
+Traveling was hell, we were involved in two fatal road accidents, sometimes we had to do three gigs a day all over Holland, so sometimes stepping in the van we told the manager we would do only two, so he had to cancel one of them that same day, hahahah.
+There was always lots of violence in the public where ever we performed, and it gave us a bad name and less work.
+Nobody had the guts to book us.

 When it was clear Willem wanted to join the army for duty, Frank, Jay and me decided we wanted a sequel to Q65 in a psychedelic way, we did some recordings as Circus (never released), but as I didn’t like this freaky stuff, I left the band and had to live on social security.

-I was not involved in the release of this album, didn't even get a copy.
-Every thing a bands records is owned to the record company so they can do as they like without asking us, they make the tracklist just to make some more money.
-I have adviced people not to buy our latest compilation CD, I feel ashamed about some bad recordings, to explain: sometimes we recorded a joke for the B-side, cause nobody would listen to that.
+I was not involved in the release of this album, didn’t even get a copy.
+Everything we recorded is owned to by the record company so they can do as they like without asking us, they make the track list just to make some more money.
+I have advised people not to buy our latest compilation CD, I feel ashamed about some bad recordings… To explain: sometimes we recorded a joke for the B-side, cause nobody would listen to that.

-The Live-recordings were made at a venue where you could buy Afghanistan hasjish.
+The live recordings were made at a venue where you could buy Afghanistan hashish.

-We're Gonna Make It was your last LP from 1971.
+We’re Gonna Make It was your last LP.
 What happened next?

-Well after a long time you decided to record again and recorded album in 1997 called Trinity and in 2002 Revolution.
-What can you tell me about this two releases?
+Well after a long time you decided to record again and you released Trinity and in Revolution 2002.

 Revolution 2002 is the same story as Revival.
-Willem was dead and cremated in 1997 we contributed to a TV item classic albums Revolution.
-So Willem decided he wanted an unplugged Cd to score some money as result of the succes of that TV item.
+Willem was dead and cremated in 1997.
+We contributed to a TV item classic albums Revolution.
+So Willem decided he wanted an unplugged CD to score some money as result of the success of that TV item.

 What are some of your future plans?

-I'm planning to die, hahaha, 67 years now but my liver is still growing, hahahah!
+I’m planning to die, hahaha, 67 years old now. but my liver is still growing, hahahah!

 Live your life and live by the ten commandments, hihihih.